 Here are the details of maps for Wednesbury:

-This detailed map covers the Black Country town of Wednesbury, together with the industrial hinterland to its west, with the site of many disused collieries.
+We have published two versions of this map, showing how the area changed across the years.
+Each covers the Black Country town of Wednesbury, together with the industrial hinterland to its west, with the site of many disused collieries.
 Coverage stretches from the town centre and Market Place westward to Gospel Oak Road, and from Bilston Road southward to Ocker Hill Road.

 The map links up with Staffordshire Sheet 63.13 Darlaston to the north, 67.04 Bradley to the west, 68.02 Mesty Croft to the east and 68.05 Great Bridge to the south.